bartkl/beets2mpd/README.md

 * This plugin has been created for personal use only and possibly needs work to perform on other devices and installations.

 ## Roadmap
 Although the code is already pretty optimized (if you were wondering why it is so devoid of structure and extremely iterative, this is why), Python is relatively slow nonetheless.
-For low-resource devices such as SoC's like the Raspberry Pi, this script can take seconds on large libraries.
+For low-resource devices such as SoCs like the Raspberry Pi, this script can take seconds on large libraries.

 Options:
 * Redo the entire implementation in C. (Prefered)